 Voting

-12.1 Each CA System Member Body has one vote in the committees in which it participates.
+12.1 Each CA System Voting Member Body has one vote in the committees in which it participates.
+Votes submitted by Member Bodies shall be positive, negative or abstention.

+Voting is not permitted for suspended Member Bodies or Non-Voting Member Bodies

-12.2 For the purposes of CA System MC meetings, the presence of half the number of the Member Bodies shall constitute a quorum.
+12.2 For the purposes of CA System MC meetings, the presence of half the number of the Voting Member Bodies shall constitute a quorum.
 If a quorum is not present at a meeting (or during an inquorate portion of the meeting) the meeting may continue but all decisions must be phrased as recommendations to be confirmed through voting by correspondence.

-Unless other provisions are made, decisions in meetings shall be taken by a simple majority of votes of the Member Bodies who are present and voting.
+Unless other provisions are made, decisions in meetings shall be taken by a simple majority of votes of the Voting Member Bodies who are present and voting.
 Voting by proxy is not permitted.
 A simple majority (more than 50% of eligible votes) is necessary for the election of Officers, Committee Chairs, Vice-Chairs and Secretaries.

 Candidate elections shall be held by secret ballot with the individual voting results remaining confidential within the Secretariat.